Frequently Asked Questions

 If I order cases off this website, how long will they take to arrive?

 December 2022 Update: We’re currently aiming to fulfill orders for the volumes listed on our website in approximately 1-2 weeks.

 Are Shell Tech’s NAS³ cases available in different calibers?

-Shell Tech has 9mm Luger cases immediately available, the next caliber (5.56x45mm) is scheduled to be released in the near future.
+Shell Tech has 9mm Luger and .380 ACP cases immediately available on our website with other calibers available to order by contacting us at firstname.lastname@example.org.
 Over the next 12-18 months or so we’re intending to introduce all popular pistol and rifle calibers – the exact timing and sequence of these product introductions will be driven by our customers (primarily ammunition manufacturers) and market demand.
 Our website will be regularly updated with news, product introductions, etc.

 Can I buy Shell Tech cases with colored bases?

-As Shell Tech’s cases are made in two parts, the bases can be colored, but this coloring is done on a different process to the regular high-volume production and adds some additional cost (approximately 3 cents per case depending on the color chosen).
+As Shell Tech’s cases are made in two parts, the bases can be colored, but this coloring is done on a different process to the regular high-volume production and adds some additional cost (approximately 4 cents per case depending on the color chosen).
 The minimum batch size needed for this coloring operation is 500,000 units.
-Normally the bases are electroless nickel plated (a bulk-process) prior to assembly, but the colored bases are anodized which means that all the bases have to be individually placed on a large rack (to allow current to flow to each piece).
+Normally the bases are given a protective coating in a bulk process prior to assembly, but the colored bases are anodized which means that all the bases have to be individually placed on a large rack (to allow current to flow to each piece).

 Several of Shell Tech’s customers (ammunition manufacturers) are offering colored cases, but we don’t have any colored ones for sale on our site yet.
 If any of the colors end up being particularly popular, they’ll be added to the shop section of Shell Tech’s website.

 Why do I need a set of special reloading dies?